mycoboco/ontime/README.md

         return
     })

-This prints on the 31th day of a month when the month has the 31th day, on the 28th or 29th when February, or on the 30th day otherwise.
+This code prints on the 31th day of a month when the month has the 31th day, on the 28th or 29th when February, or on the 30th day otherwise.
 Another example goes for yearly jobs:

     ontime({
         cycle:    '2-29T10:00:00',